mihaildono/padawan-project/padawan/css.md

 ```

 ## Developer tools

-The user sees a web page thinks nothing more.
-Sometimes he curses at annoying
+The user sees a web page and thinks nothing more.
-ads or some intrusive headers and moves on with his life.
 From this lesson
-onward you are granted the power to see through 'simple' images of a page, but
+onward you are granted the power to see through 'simple' images of a page and
 to shape them as you see fit.
 Head over to `https://google.com` and press
 `F12`.
 This opens the developer tools, where you can see and interact with
 relevant information.
 In the `elements` section you can see the whole layout and
 styles of each element.
 You can freely modify anything as you see fit!

 ## CSS Trial
 Clone google landing page, along with the profile dropdown.
 The student must work his way around how to create a html page and how to
 include css in it.
 To create the layout use `flexbox`.